|

 debt cancellation, and reforming trade rules.

-Renu meeting with Prime Minister Gordon Brown, 19th November,
+Renu Mehta meeting with Former Prime Minister Gordon Brown,

 Gordon Brown is the Prime Minister of the UK.
 Prior to which